PART VII — Modernization and the Technological Age (1980 – 2025)

 Key Sectors Hydro & Renewables 26% • Offshore Oil & Gas 19% • LNG 12% • Fisheries 9% • Shipbuilding 10% • Technology 17% • Tourism 7%

-Education, clean energy, and defence remain the three pillars of national prosperity.
-Through discipline and innovation, Newfoundland stands as a model of small-nation strength and Arctic resilience.
+Education, clean energy, and defence remain three central pillars of national prosperity.
+Through discipline and innovation, Newfoundland stands as a model of small-state strength and Arctic resilience.

 8. Legacy of the Technological Age